by Michael Bani

 However, as it is still at a nascent stage, the role of AI in pharma sales is quite complex and must be discussed in depth.

-The Role of AI in Pharma Sales
+What's the Role of AI in Pharma Sales

 All use cases of AI in pharma sales can be broadly divided into two categories: